-The hydroponic systems can be supplied with clean and permanent energy that will be generated by renewable energy sources such as solar, wind, and biomass, which will reduce carbon emissions and operations expenses significantly (Channa et al., 2025).
-Genuine conjunction of hydroponic using renewable energy has the potential to generate energy autonomous and green arrangements in farming.
-Particularly solar energy has been given much attention due to the capacity to increase and escalate in controlled-environment agriculture (Bhardwaj et al., 2025).
+The hydroponic systems can be supplied with clean and permanent energy that will be generated by renewable energy sources such as solar, wind, and biomass, which will reduce carbon emissions and operational expenses significantly (Channa et al., 2025).
+Genuine conjunction of hydroponic using renewable energy has the potential to generate energy, autonomous and green arrangements in farming.
+Particularly, solar energy has been given much attention due to its capacity to increase and escalate in controlled-environment agriculture (Bhardwaj et al., 2025).
 Photovoltaic panels are capable of powering the lighting systems and water pumps, which implies that 24-hour hydroponic farms are possible.
-Similarly, windpower will also be a source of power in areas that are persistently afflicted with strong winds, and the agricultural waste can be used to source out biomass energy, which could serve to supplement the huge, commercial-level hydroponics (Nwanojuo et al., 2025).
-Even with this promise, the aren't experience challenges such as: high costs of capital, intermittent supply of energy and low quality of storage.
-Storage technology such as battery is required so that it will have the capability of functioning in the continuous process particularly when the sun is not shining, or the wind is absent (Zhang, Y., et al., 2025).
-The energy storage can be challenged by the need to put in place hybrid systems and energy management technologies which would enable the efficiencies to be optimized (Vinci et al., 2025).
-Research studies have illustrated that integration of renewable energy and hydroponic farming system does not only limit the emission of green houses gas, but also enhances supply of locally produced food.
+Similarly, wind power will also be a source of power in areas that are persistently afflicted with strong winds, and the agricultural waste can be used to source out biomass energy, which could serve to supplement the huge, commercial-level hydroponics (Nwanojuo et al., 2025).
+Even with this promise, they aren't experiencing challenges such as: high costs of capital, intermittent supply of energy and low quality of storage.
+Storage technology, such as a battery, is required so that it will have the capability of functioning in the continuous process, particularly when the sun is not shining or the wind is absent (Zhang, Y., et al., 2025).
+The energy storage can be challenged by the need to put in place hybrid systems and energy management technologies, which would enable the efficiencies to be optimized (Vinci et al., 2025).
+Research studies have illustrated that integration of renewable energy and hydroponic farming systems not only limits the emission of greenhouse gas but also enhances supply of locally produced food.
 Long supply lines are minimal and this reduces emissions of the transportation line, gives fresher food and moves towards the decarbonization which is in line with sustainable development objectives (Impallomeni et al., 2025).
 Renewable powered hydroponics possibilities do not end at green.
-It will also reduce the cost of running an operation economically, and provide an increment of profit margin to small farmers and urban entrepreneurs utilizing hydroponics (Khandakar et al., 2024).
+It will also reduce the cost of running an operation economically and provide an increment of profit margin to small farmers and urban entrepreneurs utilising hydroponics (Khandakar et al., 2024).
 These multi-dimensional benefits call for further research possibilities.
 This paper looks at hydroponic renewable energy opportunities taking into consideration the energy needs assessment, renewable energy integration alternatives, and environmental and economic advantage (Zhang, H., et al., 2024).

 Background of hydroponics and its global importance.